serverless/examples/aws-node-fetch-file-and-store-in-s3/README.md

 npm install
 ```

 In addition you need to create an S3 bucket you want to store the files in.
-After you created the bucket add change the bucket name in `serverless.yml` custom settings to your buckets.
+After you created the bucket change the bucket name in `serverless.yml` custom settings to your buckets.

 ```yml
 custom: